zabroseric/sfdc-xml-parser/README.md

 ### addArrayNode / setArrayNodes

 As reflection is not fully supported in Apex, the library cannot detect if a element should be treated as a List or Map.
-As a solution, we can specify what tags should be treated as an array when deserialized.
+As a solution, we can specify what nodes should be treated as an array when deserialized.

-In the below example, the books tag is detected as a map as there is only one child tag.
-If the **setArrayNodes**, the deserialization will treat the books tag as an array.
+In the below example, the books node is detected as a map as there is only one child node.
+If the **setArrayNodes**, the deserialization will treat the books node as an array.

 ```java
 Library library = (Library) XML.deserialize(